10+ Completely Free Things to do in Columbia, SC This Summer

 3. Admire Artwork at The Columbia Museum of Art

 Looking for something to do inside this summer?
-Through August 31, 2025, residents can enjoy free admission to The Columbia Museum of Art!
+Through September 6, 2026, South Carolina residents can enjoy free general admission to The Columbia Museum of Art—just show proof of residency at the Welcome Desk!
 Head to Boyd Plaza in the evening for more free fun such as live music, food vendors, and more.

 4. Play a Shady Round of Disc Golf